 To date, what would you say is your greatest achievement in Additive Manufacturing?

-This is tough to choose just one.
-It’s a close race between launching a successful AM training business and speaking at RedCabin’s Aircraft Cabin and Additive Manufacturing Conference in Abu Dhabi this past March.
+Speaking at RedCabin’s Aircraft Cabin and Additive Manufacturing Conference in Abu Dhabi this past March.
 This conference brought all 3 of my past worlds, Aviation, MRO, and AM, together into one place.
 I have been a vocal advocate on applications for AM in MRO for several years, and it’s great to see some of those efforts start to evolve.

 Have you run into any challenges from being a woman in 3D Printing?